 Press + or - to zoom in or out.
 Press + and - at the same time to Toggle between regular and triplet zooms.

-A page is what you can see on the matrix pads , represented by the grayed out area on the pianoroll screen, called viewport.
+A page is what you can see on the matrix pads, represented by the smaller grey rectangle on the piano roll screen, called viewport.
 When increasing the track length or zoom values, the viewport will exceed one page.
-The pianoroll screen will always display the entire pattern with all its pages.
+The piano roll screen will always display the entire pattern with all its pages.

 Press or to navigate to previous or next page.